Name: Clone Trooper

 Has Hasbro not learned from their mistakes?
 (That is a rhetorical question.)
 In 2008 and 2009, Hasbro killed the Evolutions and Comic Packs lines respectively.
 They expressed that there had been a significant drop off in sales for these products.
 Do you want to know why?
 The first wave of the Evolutions line started off pretty well.
 Then Hasbro reissued all of the 2008 TAC Evolutions sets in revised The Legacy Collection packaging.
 They also revised their focus on this line and changed its format to include “birds of a feather” rather than focus on the actual evolution of a specific Star Wars character or trooper.
 For example, 2008’s TAC The Jedi Legacy (while it had its moments) was a motley crew of various Jedi.
 It didn’t focus on the evolution of one Jedi.
 The same for the Rebel Pilot Legacy, the Rebel Pilot Legacy (Series II) and the Rebel Pilot Legacy (Series III) set.
 You get our point.
 And then in 2009 during the Legacy Collection, out of the first eight Comic Packs set, five were straight repacks.
 That line already had a smaller group of collectors to support the line.

 Status: Clone Trooper is a slight repaint of 2005's ROTS Clone Trooper (With Firing Jet Backpack & Spring Open Wings!)
 Deluxe figure.
-It has now been packaged as a basic figure.
+It has now for the first time ever been packaged as a basic figure.

 Accessory Count: 4

-Accessory Details: removable jetpack, 2 projectiles, blaster rifle
+Accessory Details: removable jetpack, 2 projectiles, strapped blaster rifle

 Date Stamp: 2005